-Matthew Cole, Chief Executive Officer and Chief Investment Officer of Strive and Jeffrey Sherman a Portfolio Manager of Strive, are each a co-Portfolio Manager of the Fund and have been primarily responsible for the day-to-day management of the Fund's sector allocations and duration target since the Fund's inception.
+Matthew Cole, Chief Executive Officer and Chief Investment Officer of Strive and Jeffrey Sherman a Portfolio Manager of Strive, are each a co-Portfolio Manager of the Fund and have been primarily responsible for the day-to-day management of the Fund's sector allocations and duration target of the Fund since its inception (August 2023).

-Sam Dunlap, CIO, Public Strategies, Clayton Triick, Senior Portfolio Manager, Colin McBurnette, Senior Portfolio Manager and Ward Bortz, ETF Portfolio Manager of Angel Oak each have been primarily responsible for the day-to-day management of the security selection of the Fund since its inception.
+Clayton Triick, Senior Portfolio Manager and Ward Bortz, ETF Portfolio Manager of Angel Oak each have been primarily responsible for the day-to-day management of the security selection of the Fund since its inception (August 2023).